dmbarbour/wikilon/docs/AboutABC.md

 ABC has many unusual features that make it suitable for Awelon project:

 * ABC is **easily serialized and rendered**.
 ABC has a plain-text encoding that directly embeds numbers and literals.
 Thus, even a simple text editor can provide a useful view for debugging and comprehending code.
-Sophisticated graphical renderings are also feasible assuming suitable data types.
+AO is designed for use with editable views, projectional editors.
+Sophisticated graphical renderings are feasible.

 * ABC **embraces data**.
 Where most languages shift responsibility for data to an external filesystem or database, ABC prefers to internalize it.
 Doing so simplifies serialization, persistence, composition, static safety, partial evaluation and staging, transparent procedural generation, and modeling interactive objects.
 Further, this readily extends to larger-than-memory data via a stowage model and persistent data structures.